Understanding Nightshade Vegetables and Garlic: A Comprehensive Guide

 The Controversy Surrounding Nightshade Vegetables

-Nightshade vegetables are often the subject of health debates.
-Some claim they cause inflammation and should be avoided by certain individuals, particularly those with autoimmune diseases.
+Nightshade vegetables, including hot peppers and deadly nightshade, are often the subject of health debates.
+Some claim they cause inflammation and should be avoided by certain individuals, particularly those with autoimmune diseases or following an elimination diet.
 However, scientific evidence is mixed, and for most people, they are a nutritious part of a balanced diet.

 Bullet Points